docsforadobe/javascript-tools-guide/docs/interapplication-communication/bridgetalk-message-object.md

 ```

 The target passes a new message object, with the body property set to the result string.
-This is the result of the target application’s static BridgeTalk [onReceive](bridgetalk-class.md#bridgetalk-onreceive) method,
+This is the result of the target application's static BridgeTalk [onReceive](bridgetalk-class.md#bridgetalk-onreceive) method,
 packaged as a UTF-8-encoded string.
 See [Passing values between applications](communicating-through-messages.md#passing-values-between-applications).

 ---